gpleiss/efficient_densenet_pytorch/README.md

 Because the data in these allocations are temporary, we re-populate the outputs during back-propagation.
 This adds 15-20% of time overhead for training, but **reduces feature map consumption from quadratic to linear.**

-For more details, please see the [technical report](https://github.com/liuzhuang13/DenseNet/blob/master/efficient_densenet_techreport.pdf) (soon to be on ArXiV).
+For more details, please see the [technical report](https://arxiv.org/pdf/1707.06990.pdf).

 ![Diagram of implementation](https://raw.github.com/gpleiss/efficient_densenet_pytorch/master/images/forward.png)